Vialon17/LearningNote/README.md

 # Learning Note

-_The learning note about programming written by vialon17_
+_The learning note about programming written by Vialon17_

+_Now the version you are looking at is the latest, we'll change some opinion with something with the improvement of our konwledge._

 I will note my learning notes here in order to help someone else and create a cloud `Good Luck Charlie`[^1] record.